B92: 2020–present: Restoration of the B92 brand

 After three years as O2, the television restored B92 brand on 1 March 2020.
 A new visual identity was introduced, with the logo featuring lowercase "b92" in a flat design.
 The programming concept, advertised as "refreshed", did not change substantially.

 Ownership

-In November 2010, a Greek-Swedish joint-venture Astonko d.o.o. purchased 84.99% of shares from MDLF and NCA.
+In November 2010, the Greek-Swedish joint-venture Astonko d.o.o. purchased 84.99% of shares from MDLF and NCA.
 B92 Trust retained 11.35% of shares and small shareholders had 3.66% of total shares.
-In September 2015, Greek ANT1 Group became the majority shareholder of TV B92.
-At the time, Greek media company ANT1 Group was also majority shareholder of Prva Srpska Televizija in Serbia, TV station with national coverage.

-In December 2018, former owner of Kopernikus Technology purchased B92 and Prva Srpska Televizija from ANT1 Group for 180 million euros, one month after Telekom Srbija bought Kopernikus Technology for 190 million euros.
-The transaction between state-owned Telekom Srbija and Kopernikus made public outrage in Serbia as Kopenikus' market worth at the time of purchase was several times lower than the amount it was purchased for; it was also revealed that major stakeholder in company was a close relative to ruling Serbian Progressive Party officer.
+B92 became a sister to Prva Srpska Televizija following its acquisition by ANT1 Group in September 2015.
+In December 2018, the former owner of Kopernikus Technology purchased B92 and Prva Srpska Televizija from ANT1 Group for 180 million euros, one month after Telekom Srbija bought Kopernikus Technology for 190 million euros.
+The transaction between state-owned Telekom Srbija and Kopernikus made public outrage in Serbia as Kopenikus' market worth at the time of purchase was several times lower than the amount it was purchased for; it was also revealed that a major stakeholder in the company was a close relative to a ruling Serbian Progressive Party officer.